Performance best practices

 Machine sizing recommendations

-For best performance use the most recent CPU generation available to you.
+For best performance, use the most recent generation of CPU architecture available to you.
 In general, higher CPU clock speed is more important than more cores.

 Provider-specific recommendations